deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 Local disks have some limitations, and one of them is that VM can't migrate between hypervisors.
 But local disks are generally cheaper and faster than network disks.
 So we have the following recommendations:
-* For master node, it's preferred to use network disk;
+* For master node, it's preferred to use network disk.
-* For ephemeral node, local disk can be used;
+* For ephemeral node, local disk can be used.
 * Avoid using flavors with disk value set together with `rootDiskSize` parameter.
 Cloud providers can charge you for unused volume ordered, depending on flavor.

 In view of the above:
-- If the `rootDiskSize` is not set, an ephemeral disk with the size specified in flavor and the type specified by the cloud provider is used for the instance;
+- If the `rootDiskSize` is not set, an ephemeral disk with the size specified in flavor and the type specified by the cloud provider is used for the instance.
 - If the `rootDiskSize` is set, the instance will use the Cinder volume provisioned by OpenStack as a root disk (of the default OpenStack volume type and the specified size).
 But there are important notes further:
-  * Volume type from OpenStackClusterConfiguration's [volumeTypeMap](cluster_configuration.html#parameters-masternodegroup-volumetypemap) parameters is always used for master nodes;
+  * Volume type from OpenStackClusterConfiguration's [volumeTypeMap](cluster_configuration.html#parameters-masternodegroup-volumetypemap) parameters is always used for master nodes.
   * It is possible to [override](#how-to-override-a-default-volume-type-of-cloud-provider) default volume type of cloud provider.

 ## How to override a default volume type of cloud provider?